geoserver/geoserver-cloud/docs/src/configuration/migration-2.28-to-3.0.md

 - The Docker images include all configuration changes by default in `/etc/geoserver`
 - Service names in gateway routes have been shortened for consistency
-- All Spring Cloud dependencies have been upgraded to be compatible with Spring Boot 3.5
+- All Spring Cloud dependencies have been upgraded to Spring Cloud 2025.1.x, compatible with Spring Boot 4.0
 - If using custom externalized configuration files, review the [geoserver-cloud-config](https://github.com/geoserver/geoserver-cloud-config) repository for the complete set of changes